rustom/wikigraph/project_proposal.md

 # CS 225 Data Structures
 ## Project Proposal (acc11-amallik2-rustomi2)

-1. **Leading Question** Given a datasets of Wikipedia articles and their respective links, we want to find the shortest path between any two articles and cluster the entire list of articles into different categories.
+1. **Leading Question**
+Given a datasets of Wikipedia articles and their respective links, we want to find the shortest path between any two articles and cluster the entire list of articles into different categories.
-2. **Dataset Acquistion and Processing** We propose using the [SNAP Wikipedia Navigation Dataset](https://snap.stanford.edu/data/wikispeedia.html).
+2. **Dataset Acquistion and Processing**
+We propose using the [SNAP Wikipedia Navigation Dataset](https://snap.stanford.edu/data/wikispeedia.html).
 We'll focus on the links subset of this data, which consists of pairs of article names denoting that the first article contains a hyperlink to the second.
 This data is provided as a `*.tsv` file, which we can read line by line, delimiting pairs by a \t tab.
 The total number of lines is 119,882, which we realize is quite large.
-We propose that we can form a subset of the network for development if needed.
+We propose that we can form a subset of the network for development and testing if needed.
+In the end, we will create a directed graph from our Wikipedia dataset where each article is a vertex and the edges represent links within that article to other articles.

-3. **Graph Algorithms** For our graph traversal, we propose to implement a simple BFS using an iterator.
-We expect the input to our iterator constructor to be the starting airport ID node.
-Every time we call `operator++` on our implemented iterator, we expect it to update its internal position to a new airport ID node, until there are no nodes left to traverse.
+3. **Graph Algorithms**
+For our graph traversal, we will implement a simple BFS using an iterator.
+Our constructor to the BFS iterator will take in a the name of an article that will act our starting node.
+Every time we call `operator++` on our implemented iterator, we expect it to update its internal position to a different article in the dataset that was linked by a previous article.
+Our BFS iterator will end once it has traversed all of the articles in our dataset.

-   For one of our algorithms, we propose implementing Dijikstra's Algorithm.
-We expect the input to be the starting airport ID node and the destination airport ID node.
-We expect the output to be the shortest path with the smallest number of connections from the starting airport to the destination airport.
+Our first algorithm will be a pathfinding algorithm that finds the shortest path of any two articles.
+We propose to implement Dijikstra's Algorithm on our graph to accomplish this task and hope to achieve a runtime of O(ElogV) where V is the number of articles and E is the number of links.
+Our pathfinding algorithm will take the names of the starting article and the destination article.
+We expect the output to be the shortest path needing the least number of links to reach the destination article from the starting article.

-   For our final algorithm, we propose projecting our found shortest path (subgraph) onto a world map, using the locations of the airport IDs.
-We will map the respective latitude and longitudes of each airport onto the map, and then project our graph.
-We expect the input to be the shortest path found using our Dijikstra's Algorithm implementation.
+For our second algorithm, we will use Kosaraju's algorithms to find strongly connected components within our directed graph of Wikipedia articles.
+By grouping our dataset into different clusters, we hope to find various categories within our datasets where articles within the same category have a path to one another.
+We hope to reach the optimal runtime of Kosaraju's algorithm of O(V+E) where V and E follow the same definitions as mentioned above.
 4. **Timeline**

    April 7 - sync to complete project proposal and team contract